thorin8k/runr/README.md

 ## Compatibility and Requirements

-WIP
+WIP compatibility table

-- 3d0: BIOS required
+- 3d0: BIOS required | **NOT WORKING**
 - Colecovision: Only Libretro.
 BIOS required
 - msx: Only Libretro.
 BIOS required
 - odyssey2: Only Libretro.
 BIOS required
-- PSX: Only Libretro
+- segaCD: **NOT WORKING**
+- PCE: **NOT WORKING**
 - vectrex: Only Libretro

+All chd+libretro combinations are currently bugged because of the 206 partial content requests.
+The systen doesn't support that yet so the rom stays loading forever.

 ## RomM Integration